vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 (5) I'm a well trained policy analyst, i.e. you can give me any set of policy relevant data and I can construct a scientific narrative that supports the policy that the officeholders in their infinite wisdom already had chosen.
 Conversely, you can give me any scientific report that the opposition would like to use.
 Using the same data it is almost always possible to reach different conclusions.
 The miraculous thing is that you can do this without deceiving or cheating.
 The trick is to ask the data the "right" question and to choose the "right" yardsticks to measure.

 (6) Some people do not belief that there is such a thing as a master of all these three trades.
 The set of people that are AND statisticians AND can program AND are subject matter experts is empty, no such people exist, only [unicorns live at that intersection](http://robjhyndman.com/hyndsight/am-i-a-data-scientist/).
+For others Conway is too permissive, perfect data scientist also should have good communication skills, see [the perfect Venn diagram](http://ranalytics.vn/en/2016/04/28/the-data-scientist-venn-diagram/)

 (7) Gill Press has written an informative article about the academic origins of the term data science: [A Very Short History Of Data Science](http://www.forbes.com/sites/gilpress/2013/05/28/a-very-short-history-of-data-science/)

+(8) Lee Baker has written a [blog](http://www.datasciencecentral.com/profiles/blog/show?id=6448529%3ABlogPost%3A439088) that all aspiring data-scientists should read.
+On the first sight he just discusses the question if statistics is obsolete because we have data-science now.
+He says wise things about the value of statistics (statistics is about quantifying [uncertainty](https://en.wikipedia.org/wiki/Uncertainty)). . . .
+But he becomes really valuable when he proceeds with a "definition" of what data-science does:

+> Data Science is all about extracting knowledge from data

+To do the extracting you have to know a lot about computer science and mathematics.
+But to know what counts as knowledge - first and above all else - you have to have subject matter expertise.
+Hence, subject matter knowledge like Business, Medicine or Engineering is the biggest skill a data scientist should have.